tanshoku/script-utils/README.md

 The second purpose this program is to create a proof of concept of how such processes, such as reverse image search, can be achieved through well-crafted algortihms, instead of the regular and costly solutions of AI and machine learning.

+### flac2ogg, flacalbum2ogg, mp32ogg

+Useful scripts to convert music in flac and mp3 to ogg using `ffmpeg`. `flacalbum2ogg` also requires `mp3splt`.

 ### get-here

 Downloads something from an url that's on the clipboard to the current directory, using wget.
-Inteded to be used with file managers such as Thunar.
+Inteded to be used with file managers such as Thunar or from the terminal.

 ### hiragana2katakana